Influence of Arabic and Islamic Philosophy on the Latin West

 Several theses on the first cause and the intelligences which are inspired by Avicenna are condemned by the Parisian bishop in 1277, among them: that God is the first necessary cause of the first intelligence and of the celestial movements (art.
 58 and 59), that God does necessarily what is immediately produced by him (art.
 53), that the active intellect is a substance separate from the human intellect (art.
 123), that the rational souls are created by the intelligences (art.
 30).
 Avicenna's theory of the first cause nevertheless continued to influence the scholastic discussion.
 This is true, for instance, of the proof for the existence of God, which had been cited by Thomas Aquinas.
-Peter of Auvergne, Henry of Ghent and Duns Scotus all draw on Avicenna's argument from the possible and necessary being (Druart 2002; Janssens 2003; Pickavé 2007, ch.
+Peter of Auvergne, Henry of Ghent and Duns Scotus too draw on Avicenna's argument from the possible and necessary being (Druart 2002; Janssens 2003; Pickavé 2007, ch.
 6).

-The 1270 and 1277 condemnations were also directed against another theory dependent upon Arabic sources: astrological determinism (art.
-143, 161, 167, 195, 206, 207), as were previous attacks upon philosophy, such as Bonaventure's Collationes.
-Since Avicenna was critical of astrology and since Averroes embedded astrological doctrines in Peripatetic mainstream theories about the influence of the stars, the condemnations do not testify to the influence of Arabic philosophers proper, but to that of Arabic astrological authorities such as Albumasar and Alcabitius were very influential in the Latin West already in the thireenth century.
+The 1270 and 1277 condemnations were also directed against another theory based on Arabic sources: astrological determinism (art.
+143, 161, 167, 195, 206, 207).
+The condemnations do not testify to the influence of Arabic philosophers proper: Avicenna was critical of astrology for epistemological reasons and Averroes embedded astrological doctrines in Peripatetic mainstream theories about the influence of the stars.
+Rather, the condemnations indicate that Arabic astrologers such as Albumasar and Alcabitius were very influential in the Latin West already in the thireenth century.

-The influence of Arabic ethical and political writings is thin, partly because Arabic philosophers were less productive in these fields, and partly because important works were not translated at all (such as al-Fārābī's Principles of the Citizens of the Perfect State) or as late as in the sixteenth century (such as Averroes' Commentary on Plato’s Republic).
-Nevertheless, Arabic philosophers exerted an important influence on the border area between ethics and psychology, and on the discussion of human happiness via their teaching on the intellect.
+The influence of Arabic ethical and political writings is thin, partly because Arabic philosophers were less productive in these fields, and partly because important works were not translated at all (such as al-Fārābī's Principles of the Citizens of the Perfect State) or as late as in the sixteenth century (such as Averroes' Commentary on Plato's Republic).
+Nevertheless, Arabic philosophers, via their teaching on the intellect, exerted an important influence on the border area between ethics and psychology, and on the discussion of human happiness in particular.

 Al-Fārābī, Avicenna and Averroes share the view that happiness is reached through the conjunction of the human intellect with the separate active intellect.
 They also share an epistemological optimism that for specifically gifted people, which they described as philosophers or philosopher-prophets, a perfect conjunction is possible in this life.
 Albertus Magnus's theory of happiness is much influenced by these Arabic theories.
-As was mentioned above, he adopted the concept of an "acquired intellect" (intellectus adeptus) as the highest level of conjunction between possible and active intellect.
+As was mentioned above, he adopted from Avicenna and Averroes the concept of an “acquired intellect” (intellectus adeptus) as the highest level of conjunction between possible and active intellect.
 Only in this stage, a human being truly becomes a human being.
-Through the conjunction with the active intellect the human intellect contemplates the separate substances, and in this consists the "theoretical happiness" of man (felicitas contemplativa), a happiness which is possible in this life (De anima III.3.12) (Müller 2006; on Albertus' influence see de Libera 2005, 329–361).
-Thomas Aquinas disagrees with the epistemological premisses and the ethical conclusion: Since human knowledge is bound to the senses, knowledge of the immaterial substances is not possible in this life, and neither is perfect human happiness (Summa theol.
+Through the conjunction with the active intellect the human intellect contemplates the separate substances, and in this consists the “theoretical happiness” of man (felicitas contemplativa), a happiness which is possible in this life (De anima III.3.12) (Müller 2006; on Albertus' influence see de Libera 2005, 329–361).
+Thomas Aquinas disagrees with the epistemological premisses and the ethical conclusion of this position: Since human knowledge is bound to the senses, knowledge of the immaterial substances is not possible in this life, and neither is perfect human happiness (Summa theol.
 Ia IIae q.
 3 a.
 2).